bentoml/BentoML/docs/source/concepts/model.rst

         result = iris_clf_runner.predict.run(input_series)
         return result

-To test out the Runner interface before defining the Service API callback function, you can create a local Runner instance outside of a Service:
+To test out the runner interface before writing the Service API callback function, you can create a local runner instance outside of a Service:

 .. code:: python

     # Create a Runner instance:
     iris_clf_runner = bentoml.sklearn.get("iris_clf:latest").to_runner()

-    # Initialize the Runner in the current process (for development and testing only):
+    # Initializes the runner in current process, this is meant for development and testing only:
     iris_clf_runner.init_local()

     # This should yield the same result as the loaded model:
-    iris_clf_runner.predict.run([[5.9, 3, 5.1, 1.8]])
+    iris_clf_runner.predict.run([[5.9, 3., 5.1, 1.8]])

 To learn more about Runner usage and its architecture, see :doc:`/concepts/runner`.

-Model signatures
+Model Signatures
 ----------------

 A model signature represents a method on a model object that can be called.
-This information is used when creating BentoML Runners for this model.
+This information is used when creating BentoML runners for this model.

-For example, the ``iris_clf_runner.predict.run`` call in the previous section passes through the function input to the model's ``predict`` method, running from a remote Runner process.
+From the example above, the :code:`iris_clf_runner.predict.run` call will pass through the function input to the model's :code:`predict` method, running from a remote runner process.

 For many :doc:`other ML frameworks </frameworks/index>`, the model object's inference method may not be called :code:`predict`.
-You can customize it by specifying the model signature when using ``save_model``:
+Users can customize it by specifying the model signature during :code:`save_model`:

 .. code-block:: python
    :emphasize-lines: 4-8,13

     bentoml.pytorch.save_model(
-        "demo_mnist",  # Model name in the local Model Store trained_model,  # Model instance being saved
+        "demo_mnist",  # model name in the local model store trained_model,  # model instance being saved
-        signatures={   # Model signatures for Runner inference "classify": {
+        signatures={   # model signatures for runner inference "classify": {
                 "batchable": False,
             }